-Three years after becoming effective, Regulation A+ is being expanded.
+Three years after becoming effective, a Regulation A+ amendment has been approved.
 Last month, the Economic Growth, Regulatory Relief, and Consumer Protection Act (the “Act”) was signed into law and included notable legislation expanding Regulation A+.
 The Act directs the Securities and Exchange Commission (“SEC”) to amend Regulation A+ to allow companies subject to the reporting requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934 to use the exemption.
 The Act encourages capital formation by expanding the scope of eligible issuers who can use the Regulation A+ exemption from registration to fund their businesses.

 In addition, the Act also directs the SEC to deem that the periodic reports required under Section 13 for reporting companies satisfy the SEC reporting requirements for Tier 2 offerings under Regulation A+.

 Benefits of Regulation A+

 Regulation A+ provides issuers with two choices for their offerings: